Formal Security Analysis on dBFT Protocol of NEO: Introduction

-\textbf{Review of dBFT.} We analyze the source code to review the dBFT protocol.
-The source code is based on the version of $\mathsf{git commit}$ $\mathsf{5df6c2f05220e57f4e3180dd23e58bb2f675457d}$.
-Generally speaking, three types of nodes are involved in dBFT, namely \textit{speaker}, \textit{delegate} and \textit{common} node.
+\textit{\textbf{Review of dBFT.} } We have analyzed the source code to review the entire dBFT protocol, which is based on the version of $\mathsf{git commit}$ $\mathsf{5df6c2f05220e57f4e3180dd23e58bb2f675457d}$.
+Generally speaking, three types of nodes are involved in dBFT, namely, \textit{speaker} (leader), \textit{delegate} (backups) and \textit{common} node (client).
 The speaker plays the role of a leader and makes up a committee together with delegates to run the consensus algorithm.
 Common nodes do not participate in consensus processes but only synchronize messages. dBFT is a two-phase (2PC) protocol that contains the phases of PREPARE and RESPONSE.
-A speaker among the delegates is selected as the leader, and then the delegates reply to all participated members with his response on success or failure.
+A speaker among delegates is selected as the leader, and then the delegate replies to all participated members with his response on \textit{success} or \textit{failure}.
 After receiving more than threshold responses on proposals, the member decides the next step: move on, rollback, or change view.
-Additionally, we also exam other modifications, such as the network model, rule of permission, \textit{etc.} We omit them to limit the scope of this paper.
+Additionally, we also examine other modifications, such as the network model, rule of permission, \textit{etc.} We omit them to narrow the paper scope.

-\textbf{Establish Formal Model.} We provide a formal treatment of dBFT with the security goals in a clear and accurate way.
-The formal presentation of dBFT is based on State Machine Replication (SMR) model \cite{Schneider90}\cite{lynch1996}.
-A \textit{state} of dBFT is transited into a new state under the triggering \textit{action}.
-We provide the formalized network model, involved entities (client, speaker, backups), and major components (consensus, view change) \textit{speaker}, \textit{delegate} and \textit{common}.
+\textit{\textbf{Establish Formal Model.} } We provide a formal treatment of dBFT with the security goals in a clear and accurate way.
+The formal presentation of dBFT is based on State Machine Replication (SMR) model \cite{Schneider90}\cite{lynch1996}\cite{castro2001full}.
+A \textit{state} of dBFT is transited into a new state under the triggering of \textit{action}s.
+We provide the formalized network model, involved entities (client, speaker, backups), and major components (consensus, view change).
 This model assists in presenting the full view of the protocol from its source code.
-Based on that, we define the security model of dBFT, containing both \textit{safety} and \textit{liveness} adopted in BFT-style protocols.
-Generally speaking, safety is used to guarantee that the consensus cannot decide on two different values.
+Based on that, we define the security model of dBFT adopted in BFT-style protocols, containing both \textit{safety} and \textit{liveness}.
+Typically, the safety is used to guarantee that the consensus cannot decide on two different values.
 The liveness ensures a decision would be eventually made.
 Only when these two properties are satisfied at the same time, we say that the dBFT protocol is secure.
-The formalization procedure provides a clear and convincible presentation for finding vulnerabilities in protocols, especially when the protocol specifications are not fully released or officially published.
+The formalization procedure provides a clear and convincible presentation for finding vulnerabilities, especially when the protocol specifications have not been fully released.